raysas/algorithms-and-data-structures/sorting/insertion-sort/readme.md

 ### Analysis

-This algorithm is not the best algorithm to sort an array, it takes Polynomial Time O( $n^2$ ).
+This algorithm is not the best algorithm to sort an array, it takes Quadratic Time O( $n^2$ ).
 In order to study its *order of growth* we must study the *number of comparisons* and the *number of swaps*.
 **p.s. swapping takes constant time O(1).**